I’ll connect the dots for you….. | Inquistive Individual

 LabVIEW, ImageJ, Adobe Photoshop

 I have been using VICON Nexus for 3D motion analysis alot of over the years, especially currently for my PhD.
-Currently however I have learned and helped to conduct studies using the XSens system.
+Recently I have learned and helped to conduct studies using other systems such as the XSens and the SIMI.

 Automation, Signal processing (e.g. 3D motion analysis, EMG etc), data wrangling and analysis and Creating Awesome Balls of Fire